Georgian Bay Islands National Park; A Guide to Exploring Beausoleil Island

 Fishing

 With many rocky outcrops along the island’s shoreline, and several docking locations around the island, there are plenty of opportunities for anglers, from the shore, dock or boat.
 From small perch to giant muskies, there are plenty of great catches waiting to be reeled in.
-Be sure to fish responsibly and purchase your Ontario fishing license prior to arriving.
+Note that fishing is NOT permitted on any inland lakes on the island.
+Be sure to fish responsibly and purchase your Ontario fishing license prior to arrival.

 Just north of the Cedar Spring campground, on the islands eastern shore at Finger Point, you’ll find a rock chair fit for a sasquatch.
 A great spot for that iconic photo-op, the chair also offers a great view of the bay and Big Dog channel.
 There is no signage for Finger Point, but if you head to the northern end of the Cedar Spring campground, and take a right at the last campsite, you’ll see a trail leading to the point where you’ll find this larger-than-life rock chair.